djaquet5/RES-HTTP-Lab/README.md

-## Step 3
+## Step 3 - Reverse proxy with apache (static configuration)

 For this step, the goal was to create a proxy to reach the containers of the last steps with a single address.
 We choose to use the same address as the webcast.
-The address is ``demo.res.ch``
+The address is ``demo.res.ch``.

 ```bash
 $ docker run -d --name apache_static res/apache_php